London Poppy Day: History

 In October 2022, and following the announcement of a series of strikes by the National Union of Rail, Maritime and Transport Workers (RMT), the Royal British Legion cancelled that year's London Poppy Day, scheduled for 3 November, a day on which one of the strikes would fall.
 The Royal British Legion said it would look at alternative ways to "lessen the impact" of the financial loss cancelling the event would cause.
 The RMT subsequently cancelled the 3 November strike to avoid the event.
+It was the second time a planned railway strike had been called off for the event, following a 72-hour strike scheduled by staff at Southern Trains for 3–5 November 2016 that would have coincided with Thursday 3 November of that year, and was suspended for the day following a request from the Royal British Legion.

+The 2022 event saw around 2,000 volunteers collecting donations around London.
+To mark its tenth year of supporting the Royal British Legion, Transport for London designed special poppy roundels that were displayed at around 20 underground stations, including King's Cross St Pancras, Baker Street and London Bridge, while some London buses were wrapped in displays designed for the occasion.
+A special train announcement was also recorded by the actor Shane Richie.
+Rishi Sunak, the UK Prime Minister, also helped to sell poppies at Westminster tube station.
+In November 2023, Veterans' Minister Johnny Mercer joined volunteers to sell poppies to the public, while musician Jools Holland recorded announcements for the London Underground encouraging people to donate to the Poppy Appeal.